 Up until now, if you wanted a proper, high-capacity, chrome-lined, V-Twin-powered heavyweight cruiser, the only real choice you had was one of Harley-Davidson's many sizeable offerings.
 But what if you wanted something a bit unique?
 Something that was a bit more of a statement?
 Something even more American?
-If you did, you need not be wistful any longer, for the legend of yesteryear, Indian Motorcycle, has emerged from the ashes, and is headed to our shores next month.
+If you did, you need not be wistful any longer, for the legend of yesteryear, Indian Motorcycle, has emerged from the ashes, and has launched its full range of hairy-chested power cruisers in India.
 The name's unique, the brand makes a statement and if you look at pictures of its new products, you will see that they are indeed very American.

 If a soft-bagger is what you want, the Chief Vintage it is.
 As its name suggests, this is the Chief that harks back to Indian's glory days - in addition to all the equipment and the whitewall tyres that the Classic offers, the Vintage features a quick-release windshield and studded leather saddlebags with fringed leather tassels (!!).
 It couldn't possibly be any more American if you draped the American flag over it.